jdub4asdfg/bookbot/README.md

 # Bookbot

-BookBot is my first Boot.dev project.

-This project was done after completing the first 3 courses of the Backend Developer Learning Path, the three courses being Python, Linux and Git.
+Bookbot is one of my very first projects that utilized basic skills in Python, Git and Vim motions.

 ## What it does
 BookBot analyses text files stored in the `books` directory and generates a report containing word and character counts.